Components of a Contract Operation

 • Redeems which are a reference to previously defined Valencies.
 They are present only in State Extensions.

-In addition, we also have a number of operation-specific fields:
+In addition, we also have several operation-specific fields:

 • Ffv or Fast-forward version a 2-byte integer indicating the version of the contract, following the RGB rules of fast-forward versioning.
-The version of the contract can be updated according to the issuer's choices and needs at certain points in the contract's history, such as with respect to re-issuances.
+The version of the contract can be updated according to the issuer's choices and needs at certain points in the contract's history, such as concerning re-issuances.

 • TransitionType or ExtensionType a 16-bit integer indicating the type of Transition/Extension expressed by the operation encoded in the Contract Schema and representing the manifestation of the Business Logic of the contract.
 It's not present in Genesis.